-LEESBURG, Va. – A former Marine accused of taking potshots at the Pentagon and other military targets with a handgun said his client doesn't harbor any kind of grievance against the Corps, his lawyer said Wednesday.
+LEESBURG, Va. – The lawyer for a former Marine accused of firing potshots at the Pentagon and other military targets said his client does not harbor any grievance against the Corps.

-Melaku is charged in U.S. District Court in Alexandria with a series of overnight shootings beginning in October that had targets including the Pentagon and the National Museum of the Marine Corps in Quantico.
-He was arrested last month after police spotted him in Arlington National Cemetery after dark, acting suspiciously.
-His arrest that day prompted a security scare that resulted in closures of many of the highways leading to the Pentagon during the morning rush hour.
+Twenty-two-year-old Yonathan Melaku (meh-LAH-koo) is charged in federal court with a series of overnight shootings beginning in October at targets including the Marine Corps museum in Quantico.
+He was arrested last month after police said they spotted him in Arlington National Cemetery after dark, acting suspiciously.